gruno/evalTerms/README.md

       }
     }

-    // ... the reality provide much more complexity than this, much more dynamic ... things like:
-    //   (double) negation
-    //   || or and &&
-    //   default values
-    //   1-3, x or n args
-    //   ...

     // with help, it could look something like the follwing ... var demoFun = function(argOne, argTwo) {
       let argLen = arguments.length;